chisui/dakka/thesis/main.md

 ```

 Notice that promoted values are preceded by a `'` to distinguish them from their value counterparts.
-If we encounter the type `CoolMaybe 'True String` for example we know that a value of this type has to always contain a value of type `String`.
+For example, if we encounter the type `CoolMaybe 'True String` for example we know that a value of this type has to always contain a value of type `String`.
 We can use this information to create a safe version of `fromJust`:

 ```haskell